“Then took Mary a pound of ointment of Spikenard,

 Oil Characteristics: Spikenard is Earthy, heavy, sweet and musty

-Therapeutic Properties: (Here’s a glossary to help you understand therapeutic property terminology.)
+Therapeutic Properties: (Here’s a glossary of therapeutic terms that will help you understand the terminology.)

 - Grounding, help bring you back to earth